How to accurately model the complexities of human NASH in vitro?

 Our solution

-Using a triple culture of primary human hepatocyte, Kupffer cells (inflammatory response), and stellate cells (fibrotic response) treated with our HEP-Fat media, we can create a NASH phenotype that closely mimics the key aspects of the disease.
+Primary human hepatocytes, Kupffer cells (inflammatory response), and stellate cells (fibrotic response) cultures are treated with proprietary HEP-Fat media to create an in vitro NASH phenotype that closely mimics the key aspects of the disease.

-This advanced application allows long-term cultures of 3D liver microtissues that enable the assessment of therapeutics or the exploration of disease pathways for target identification.
+This advanced assay delivers long-term 3D liver microtissue cultures that enable the assessment of therapeutic efficacy or the exploration of disease pathways for target identification.
 We utilize validated cells with known genotypes, allowing NASH-related single nucleotide polymorphisms (SNPs) to be explored.

-Our model maintains functionality for at least 21 days.
-This enables NASH biomarkers such as inflammation, fibrosis, and steatosis to be quantified, as well as cell health markers including ALT and AST, allowing translatability to the clinic.
+The NASH assay is functional for at least 14 days.
+It enables the quantification of biomarkers (such as inflammation, fibrosis, and steatosis) and cell health markers (including ALT and AST), allowing translatability to the clinic.

 Studying NAFLD/NASH